Sent to Minister

 (Integrity in the Service of the Church, National Committee for Professional Standards, a Committee of the Australian Catholic Bishops & the Leaders of Religious Institutes in Australia, 2011, p3)

-The objectives of formal ministry authorisation for these ministries are two-fold:
+The objectives of formal ministry authorisation for these ministries are four-fold:

 Interested in Becoming a Minister?